mosip/esignet/README.md

 IdP repository contains following:

-1. idp-core
+1. idp-core - Library containing all the common interfaces, DTOs and utils that is used as dependency in the other IdP module libraries and services
-2. idp-service
+2. idp-service - Deployable API service containing all the OIDC and UI APIs
-3. db_scripts
+3. db_scripts - Contains all the db scripts required to setup or upgrade the DB for IdP module
-4. authentication-wrapper
+4. authentication-wrapper - Library containing the implementations of AuthenticationWrapper interface to intergrate into MOSIP's IDA module and mock authentication service
-5. idp-binding-service
+5. idp-binding-service - Deployable API service containing the binding APIs

 ## Databases